Stochastic Optimal Control via Local Occupation Measures: Moment-sum-of-squares approximations: structure scaling

-Aside from the favorable scaling properties, the problems \eqref{eq:disc_subHJB} and \eqref{eq:weakOCP} give rise to highly structured SDPs.
-Specifically, all constraints involve only variables corresponding to adjacent subdomains ($\partial X_j \cap \partial X_k \neq \emptyset$).
-As a consequence, the structure of the constraints is analogous to those arising from discretized PDEs which could potentially be exploited in tailored, distributed optimization algorithms.
+Additionally, the problems \eqref{eq:disc_subHJB} and \eqref{eq:disc_weakOCP} give rise to highly structured SDPs.
+Specifically, all constraints involve only variables corresponding to adjacent subdomains.
+As a consequence, the structure of the constraints is analogous to those arising from discretized PDEs may be exploited with suitable distributed optimization algorithms and computing architectures.